Split, Croatia: 15 Things to do in Split – travel guide

 Croatia has a toll system on its motorways, operated by Hrvatske Autoceste and Autocesta Rijeka-Zagreb (ARZ).
 Here is a map of the toll sections where you can calculate the toll.

 Tolls are calculated based on the distance travelled and the category of vehicle.
-Payment can be made in cash (Croatian kuna), by credit/debit card or through the Electronic Toll Collection (ETC, ENC in Croatian).
+You can pay in cash, by credit/debit card or through the Electronic Toll Collection (ETC, ENC in Croatian).

 If you are using an electronic toll collection system, just drive through the marked ENC lane and the toll will be automatically deducted from your account.
 To use electronic toll collection, you must purchase an ENC device – here is a list of the points of sale.